satyajitmails/ezhil/exampleSite/content/posts/Trillion dollar coach.md

 who have understood can have all the earth and heaven at their command.

-I remember a story about Peter Levchin of Paypal.Whenever a new team member joins his team he will sit down with them and ask their next 3-5 years professional and personal goal.Then he promised to help them in any manner possible to achieve the goal and he is often successful doing that.There is no better way to win people then being a equal stakeholder in all of their success.
+I remember a story about Peter Levchin of Paypal.Whenever a new team member joins his team he will sit down with them and ask their next 3-5 years professional and personal goal.Then he promises to help them in any manner possible to achieve the goal and he follow through those promises.There is no better way to win people then being a equal stakeholder in all of their success.
 When you win your people they will do things beyond your imagination to make you successful.

 ### 3. Start with trip reports